tatami-galaxy/Caricatures/docs/expts.md

 ### Causal model for SCAN :

+Removed examples with 'turn' used as a verb to the simply causal model

 Each example in the SCAN dataset is aimed at converting a natural language command to a sequence of actions.

 $ InputCommand \longrightarrow OutputSequence$